Trump indicted: What to know about the documents case and what's next

 As for Pence, the Justice Department informed his legal team earlier this month that it would not be pursuing criminal charges against him over his handling of the documents.

-Many of Trump's challengers for the GOP nomination jumped to his defense Thursday night after news of the indictment broke.
+Many of Trump's challengers for the GOP nomination jumped to his defence after news of the indictment broke.

 He questioned why the Justice Department had been "so zealous" in bringing charges against Trump and "so passive" about going after former Democratic presidential nominee Hillary Clinton or Biden's son Hunter.

-Biotech entrepreneur and “anti-woke” activist Vivek Ramaswamy said the federal case was part of “an affront to every citizen.”
-Reiterating his comments that he would pardon Trump, Ramaswamy called it “hypocritical for the DOJ to selectively prosecute Trump but not” Biden over his own classified documents case.
+Biotech entrepreneur Vivek Ramaswamy said the federal case was part of "an affront to every citizen."
+Reiterating his comments that he would pardon Trump, Ramaswamy called it "hypocritical for the DOJ to selectively prosecute Trump but not" Biden over his own classified documents case.

 Former Arkansas Gov. Asa Hutchinson, who called for Trump to drop out of the race after the New York charges were filed, said the federal indictment marked "a sad day for our country" and "reaffirms the need for Donald Trump to respect the office and end his campaign."